 These titles are kept at various land offices depending on the location of the property and the land title associated with this is called the Geran Mukim.
 This is in accordance with Section 5 of the National Land Code, 1965.

 Based on Section 5 of the National Land Code, 1965, a Land Office Title means a title evidenced by a Mukim grant or Mukim lease, or by any document of title registered in a Land Office under the provisions of any previous land law.

 This applies to townlands, village lands, country lands or any land with more than 4 hectares of size in a capital city.
 This is in accordance with Section 77(3)(a) of the NLC.
-Under Section 77(3)(b), it states that the Land Office Title for the country land shall not exceed 4 hectares in area or size.
+Section 77(3)(b) stipulates that the size or area of the Country Office Title may not exceed 4 hectares.